raspberrypilearning/anime-expressions-simplified/en/step_9.md

 </div>
 </div>

-You can also add coloured borders in different styles to HTML elements.
+You can add coloured borders in different styles to HTML elements.
 The `dashed-border` class in the style.css file creates a dashed border.

 --- task ---